Art-Ecommerce-LLC/brigart/README.md

 ## .env file secrets

 1. **Make sure the .env file is in the root directory.
-You need these as secrets for the app to work**
+You need the secrets to be filled out.
+Find the necessary enviornment varibles in the src/artapi/config.py and src/artapi/noco_config.py**

 ## How to Set Up Local Environment